-The Fulbright Program, the flagship international educational exchange program sponsored by the US Government, is designed to increase mutual understanding between the people of the United States and other countries.
+The Fulbright Program is an International educational exchange program sponsored by the US Government.
+The program is designed to increase mutual understanding between the people of the United States and other countries.
 To that end, the Fulbright US Student Program provides recent college graduates with opportunities for personal and career development and international experience.*

 Grant opportunities may vary considerably by country—for example, some may have a language requirement or restrictions on the field of study, and English Teaching Assistantships and special programs are available only in selected locations.
 Therefore, it is crucial to review the Country Summary for your intended destination before you apply to ensure that your goals and background match the Fulbright Program for that country.